KDE/digikam-doc/supported_materials/camera_devices.rst

 .. note::

      RAW file support: if you are using RAW shooting mode with your camera, digiKam is probably well able to deal with it.
 RAW support depends on the libraw library.
-To find out if your particular camera is supported, bring up the list from the Help --> Supported RAW Cameras menu.
+To find out if your particular camera is supported, bring up the list from the :menuselection:`Help --> Supported RAW Cameras` menu.

-     How to setup and work with RAW files is described in **RAW Decoding Settings** and **RAW Workflow** sections.
+     How to setup and work with RAW files is described in :ref:`RAW Decoding Settings <setup_raw>` and :ref:`RAW Workflow <rawprocessing_workflow>` sections.

 An easy-to-use camera interface is provided that will connect to your digital camera and download photographs directly into digiKam Albums.
 More than `2500 digital cameras <http://www.gphoto.org/proj/libgphoto2/support.php>`_ are supported by the gPhoto2 library.
 Of course, any media or card reader supported by your operating system will interface with digiKam.